Malone22100/idmanagement.gov/_implement/unifyia-guide.md

 This section explains the various lifecycle actions that a user can manage for the identity devices, applications, and issued credentials based on the status of the identity device.

-Log into the platform using operator credentials.
+Log into the platform using user credentials.
 Select **Identities** from the menu on the left side menu.
 On this page, you can view all the issued identities and their credentials.
 Refer to the images in the section [Operator Lifecycle Actions](#operator-lifecycle-actions) for a detailed view of the granular lifecycle management.

 **Identity Device Lifecycle Actions**